 Data types and enumerations are also represented in this diagram.
 Properties typed by complex classes must be modeled via associations.

-The example diagram on the right presents a class diagram more oriented to "design" aspects.
+The example diagram presents a class diagram more oriented to "design" aspects.
 It could be used to produce equivalent Java code, for example.

 In this example, we see the notions of interface, operations with a signature, and thrown exceptions.

-In the diagram on the right, we see components, ports, parts and required and provided interfaces.
+In the diagram, we see components, ports, parts and required and provided interfaces.

 From these specifications at the "typing" level, detailed models presenting the assembly of instances (parts) in a "container" class context can be constructed.

 The model shown in the example on the right expresses that in order to build a Video session, we need to connect (assemble) a PC to a video projector through a “VGA” port, and then to connect these elements (parts) using a connector.
 This construction is called the “internal structure” of a class.

 The example shown here presents some complex cases with n-ary associations and qualifiers on associations.
 This adds precision to associations for more accurate models.